pyOpenSci/software-peer-review/our-process/policies.md

 ## Submitting your package for review in other venues

-We strongly suggest submitting your package for review with pyOpenSci before:
+We recommend submitting your package for review with pyOpenSci before:

-- publishing on `PyPI` or `conda`;
+- publishing to a package repository, such as `PyPI` and `conda-forge`;
 - submitting a software paper describing the package to a journal.

 Review feedback may result in major improvements and updates to your package, including changes that could be break package functionality.

-We do not consider previous publication on `PyPI` or `conda` or in other venues sufficient reason to not adopt reviewer or editor recommendations provided in our review.
+We do not consider previous publication on `PyPI` or `conda-forge` or in other venues sufficient reason to not adopt reviewer or editor recommendations provided in our review.